karinaantoniu/Traffic-Sign-Detection-Classification/README.md

 <h1> <strong> Implementation Challenges </strong> </h1>
 <p style="text-indent: 2em;">
     A primary challenge encountered during the development phase was the precise tuning of hyperparameters.
 Achieving model stability required an iterative process of training validation.
-By consistently monitoring inference results on raw images, I was able to fine-tune these parameters to ensure optimal convergence and detection accuracy.
+By consistently monitoring inference results on raw images, I was able to fine-tune these parameters to ensure optimal convergence and detection accuracy. <br> Initially, I attempted to implement the full YOLOv1 architecture.
+However, due to computational constraints and hardware limitations, the original model proved too resource-intensive for training.
+Consequently, I optimized the network by pruning specific layers and reducing filter dimensions to create a lightweight variant that ensures stable execution."
 </p>

 </body>